Here's what it means to be a member of CrossWalk...

 CrossWalk is a staff led church with strong accountability.
 The pastor leads the church toward goals developed with the help of the church’s Board of Stewards, an elected group of nine church members.
 Each Steward serves a three year term – three Stewards shift off the Board each year as three new Stewards come on.
 The Stewards’ role is to support the pastor with resources and accountability as outlined in the Guiding Principles – a working document that lists the goals, boundaries, and expectations of the pastor and Stewards.
 It is their job to ensure that the pastor is able to carry out the mission of the church, while at the same time providing accountability through regular meetings where they are apprised of the business of the church.
 Members elect Stewards each year at the church’s Annual Meeting the third Sunday in May.
 Along with electing Stewards, the membership also elects a Treasurer and Church Clerk.
 The Annual Budget is also voted on.
 Certain other issues may warrant a special meeting of the membership as outlined in the church’s Constitution and Bylaws.

-CrossWalk is voluntarily associated with American Baptist Churches, USA (ABC-USA), and it’s local region, Growing Healthy Churches (GHC).
+CrossWalk is the First Baptist Church of Napa, voluntarily associated with American Baptist Churches, USA (ABC-USA).
 CrossWalk is completely autonomous – no outside organization has any authority over how we conduct our business.
 We voluntarily associate with ABC-USA and GHC for shared mission purposes and to support sister churches in their time of need.
 GHC in particular exists to support her churches in a variety of ways.

 1. Attend a Membership Seminar and let us know of your interest.